Date: 28th February 2017

-My second stadium of 2017 was on Tuesday 28th February at Blundell Park in Cleethorpes, Lincolnshire.
+My second ground of 2017 was on Tuesday 28th February at Blundell Park in Cleethorpes, Lincolnshire.
 The match was Grimsby Town vs. Colchester United in Football League Two.

 Blundell Park is carved out of a residential area around a mile south of Grimsby Docks with the ground a short distance from the Humber Estuary which leads out into the North Sea.
 A mile south of the ground is Cleethorpes railway station which is the nearest regularly served station.
 The club went through four stadiums in the first 21 years of existence but have remained at Blundell Park since it was opened in 1899.

 The Findus Stand (currently known as the Young's Stand) towers over the rest of the stadium with a top section consisting of just over 2,000 seats with a number of supporting beams at the front of the tier holding up the impressive roof.
 Directly underneath this seating are hospitality areas with windows facing out towards the pitch.
 Contained within the bowls of the stand are the boardroom, ticket office, club shop, a bar, a function suite and a restaurant.
 In front of the stand is an area which was once terracing but now has around 800 seats bolted into it.
 The seating areas only take up around half of the southern side of the ground with the remaining space currently unused for spectators.
 This was filled with temporary seating during the club's days in the 2nd tier but a drop down the leagues meant it was no longer required.